About IOOS by the Numbers

 There are 11 Regional Associations (RAs) which guide development of and stakeholder input to regional observing activities.
 The RAs serve the nation’s coastal communities, including the Great Lakes, the Caribbean and the Pacific Islands and territories.

-High frequency (HF) radar systems measure the speed and direction of ocean surface currents in near real time.
-Presently, 10 of the 11 U.S. IOOS regional Associations operated high frequency radar systems.
-Ocean surface current data from these radars are shared on national servers, which deliver the data to anyone who needs it.
-The number of HF Radar installations continues to grow as IOOS works towards making the entire coastline of the US covered with current measurements.
+HF-RADAR INSTALLATIONSHigh frequency (HF) radar systems measure the speed and direction of ocean surface currents in near real time.
+All 11 U.S. IOOS regional Associations operate HF-radar systems.
+Ocean surface current measurements from these radars are shared on national servers, which deliver the data to anyone who needs it.
+The number of HF-radar installations continues to grow as IOOS works towards covering the entire coastline of the U.S. with current measurements.

-Gliders monitor water currents, temperature, and conditions that reveal effects from storms, impacts on fisheries, and the quality of our water.
+GLIDER DAYSGliders monitor water currents, temperature, and conditions that reveal effects from storms, impacts on fisheries, and the quality of our water.
 This information creates a more complete picture of what is happening in the ocean, as well as trends scientists might be able to detect.
-One “Glider Day" is defined as 1 glider in the water collecting data for 1 day.
+U.S. IOOS began counting “Glider days” in 2008 with the intent to better coordinate across U.S. glider operations and to increase the data sharing and data management of this technology.
+One "Glider Day" is defined as 1 glider in the water collecting data for 1 day.

-As of the last update there are eight QARTOD manuals in-place for IOOS.
+QARTODAs of the last update there are twelve QARTOD manuals in-place for IOOS.
 These manuals establish authoritative QA/QC procedures for oceanographic data.

 The Core Variables required to detect and predict changes in the oceans, coasts, and Great Lakes include:

 - Physics: Bathymetry, Bottom character, Currents, Heat flux, Ice distribution, Salinity, Sea level , Surface waves, Stream flow, Temperature, Wind speed and direction;